-Located in the state of Arizona, Prescott is a medium-sized city with a population of 41,090 residents.
+Prescott is a medium-sized city located in the state of Arizona.
+The city has a population of 41,090 people.
 According to the most recent Census, 94% of Prescott residents are White, 1% Black and 1% Asian.
-Based on an average age of 56, Prescott appears to be a city better suited for seniors or retirees as the average age is well above the national average.
+With an average age of 56 years, Prescott residents appear to be older compared to the national average.
+For seniors and retirees, this city presents itself as a compelling choice.
 If you are looking for a family friendly city, Prescott might be a good fit as 86% of the population over 15 years old are married, and 80% have kids who are 18 years old or younger.

-The livability score in Prescott is 71/100 and the city is ranked in the 69th percentile of all cities across America.
-For each of the livability categories, we can establish that Prescott ranks very well for amenities (A+).
-On a less positive note, Prescott does not have favorable grades for the following: cost of living (D) and housing (D).
-If we take a look at the data, we can find out why.
+The livability score in Prescott is 70/100 and the city is ranked in the 77th percentile of all cities across America.
+For each of the livability categories, we can establish that Prescott ranks very well for amenities (A) and education (A-).
+Prescott does not fare well for the following: cost of living (F).
+It might be wise to take a closer look at each category to find out why.